bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 </div>
 </div>

-When reusing the widget configuration from our list example, the items array must be called `list_items`, because the `list_items` array was defined when the widget template was originally created.
+When reusing the widget configuration from our list example, you must call the items array `list_items`, because you defined the `list_items` array when creating the widget template.

 **List items example: Incorrect**